affandyfandy/java-alif/assignment/lecture1/Assignment2.md

         System.out.println("Manager " + super.getName() + " is managing");
     }
 }

+class Company {
+    public void assignTask(Employee employee) {
+        System.out.println("Task assigned to:");
+        employee.work();
+    }
+}
 ```

 The Employee class is an abstract class that has work abstract method.
 The Manager class extends Employee class and must implement the work method.
+The Company class has an assignTask method that takes an Employee object as a parameter and calls its work abstract method.